9001/copyparty/README.md

     * ☑ ...of audio (spectrograms) using FFmpeg
     * ☑ cache eviction (max-age; maybe max-size eventually)
   * ☑ SPA (browse while uploading)
-    * if you use the navpane to navigate, not folders in the file list
 * server indexing
   * ☑ [locate files by contents](#file-search)
   * ☑ search by name/path/date/size